 Students admitted to the CSD honors track must complete the following:

 - Maintain a 3.500 cumulative GPA in CSD coursework;

 - Enroll in and complete the honors assignments with a minimum of 12 credit hours of CSD coursework selected from the following options:

 Course List Course Title Hours CSD 504H Aural Rehabilitation Honors 3 CSD 506H Acoustic and Perceptual Phonetics Honors 3 CSD 512H Communication in Special Populations: Children Honors 4 CSD 519H Genetic and Organic Syndromes Honors 3 CSD 517H Communication in Special Populations: Aging Honors 3

 - Actively participate in facilitated meetings with other CSD honors students;

 - Be a participating member of the WSU Student Speech-Language-Hearing Association (WSUSSLHA) student organization;

 - Maintain a portfolio of assignments, activities and reflections throughout the honors track; and

-- Complete and present a mentored scholarship activity during the last year of the program by enrolling in 1 credit hour of CSD 490H Directed Study in Speech and Language Pathology or Audiology Honors.
+- Complete and present a mentored scholarly activity during the last year of the program by enrolling in 1 credit hour of CSD 490H Directed Study in Speech and Language Pathology or Audiology Honors.